cuba-platform/sample-timesheets/README.md

 ## Other features

-All applications developed by Haulmont are based on [CUBA platform](https://www.cuba-platform.com/en/).
-Thus the Timesheets application supports all CUBA platform features: reporting, charts, data audit and recovery, scheduling, etc.
+Lori Timesheets inherits all features of [CUBA platform](https://www.cuba-platform.com/en/): reporting, charts, data audit and recovery, scheduling, etc.

 ## Usage
 Open the project in CUBA Studio and execute *Run > Create database*, then *Run > Start application server*.
 The application will start at `http://localhost:8080/app`.
 Use *admin* as both login and password to access the application.